Why Fashion Expert Tan France Nearly Turned Down 'Queer Eye'

 And actually I love that side of me now that's able to just be free and talk about things that people are really going through.
 I was quite guarded before. ...
 All the [Queer Eye] boys will say I'm the most bounded person they know.
 If I don't want something to happen, if I do not want something discussed, if I do not want to be close, I will make it very clear.
 I set my intentions with people very clearly, very quickly, very early on.
 And that's something that's quite rare for Americans, I think. ...

-Please know that this is my personal opinion, but being foreign here in the U.S. I found that Americans are quite passive-aggressive when it comes to setting their true intentions when they first meet friends.
-But the British culture we were a lot more open about what we will accept or not accept from our friends and family, and so I think that's quite jarring for the boys.
+Please know that this is my personal opinion, but being foreign here in the U.S., I found that Americans are quite passive-aggressive when it comes to setting their true intentions when they first meet friends.
+But the British culture, we were a lot more open about what we will accept or not accept from our friends and family, and so I think that's quite jarring for the boys.
 So I've taught them my boundaries, but they've also pushed them, and the parts that have been pushed are for the better, as far as I'm concerned.

 Sam Briger and Mooj Zadie produced and edited the audio of this interview.
 Bridget Bentz, Molly Seavy-Nesper and Beth Novey adapted it for the Web.